alpha-build/cookiecutter-alpha-build-polyrepo-py/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 ## Frequent Actions

 1. **Lint:** Make sure your code complies with the coding standards and run `make lint` in the terminal.
+   Linters can be configured from `pyproject.toml` (e.g., disabling a lint rule).
 2. **Test:** Make sure you wrote unit tests and all unit tests pass by running `make test` in the terminal.
+   Check `htmlcov/index.html` to see the test coverage breakdown per file.

 <!-- markdownlint-disable MD033 -->
 <details>